hashgraph/stablecoin-studio/contracts/README.md

 The remaining smart contracts have been implemented by IOBuilders for this project:

--   Contracts within the `extensions` folder: _one contract for each stable coin operation_.
-    -   `Burnable.sol`: abstract contract implementing the _burn_ operation (burn tokens from the treasury account, decreases the total supply).
-    -   `CashIn.sol`: abstract contract implementing the _cash-in_ operation (mint new tokens and assign them to an account, increases the total supply).
-    -   `Wipeable.sol`: abstract contract implementing the _wipe_ operation (burn token from any account, decreases the total supply).
-    -   `Rescatbale.sol`: abstract contract implementing the _rescue_ operation (transfer tokens from the treasury to another account).
-    -   `Supplieradmin.sol`: abstract contract implementing all the cashin role assignment and management (assigning/removing the role as well as setting, increasing and decreasing the cash-in limit).
-    -   `TokenOwner.sol`: abstract contract that stores the addresses of the _HTS precompiled smart contract_ and the _underlying token_ related to the stable coin.
-All the smart contracts mentioned above, inherit from this abstract contract.
--   `Roles.sol`: Contains the definition of the roles that can be assigned for every stable coin.
--   `HederaERC20.sol`: Main Stable coin contract.
-Contains all the stable coin related logic.
-Inherits all the contracts defined in the "extension" folder as well as the Role.sol contract.
--   `HederaERC20Proxy.sol`: Extends the OpenZeppelin transaparent proxy implemention.
-This proxy will delegate business method calls to a _HederaERC20_ smart contract and will implement the upgradable logic.
--   `HederaERC20ProxyAdmin.sol`: Extends the OpenZeppelin proxy admin implementation.
-This proxy will be the admin of the HederaERC20Proxy, that way, users will be able to invoke the HederaERC20 functionality through the HederaERC20Proxy and upgrade the HederaERC20Proxy implementation through the HederaERC20ProxyAdmin.
--   `StableCoinFactory.sol`: Implements the flow to create a new stable coin.
-Every time a new stable coin is created, several smart contracts must be deployed and initialized and an underlying token must be created through the `HTS precompiled smart contract`.
-This multi-transaction process is encapsulated in this contract so that users can create new stable coins in a single transaction.
--   `StableCoinFactoryProxy.sol`: Extends the OpenZeppelin transaparent proxy implemention.
-This proxy will delegate business method calls to a _StableCoinFactory_ smart contract and will implement the upgradable logic.
--   `StableCoinFactoryProxyAdmin.sol`: Extends the OpenZeppelin proxy admin implementation.
-This proxy will be the admin of the StableCoinFactoryProxy, that way, users will be able to invoke the StableCoinFactory functionality through the StableCoinFactoryProxy and upgrade the StableCoinFactoryProxy implementation through the StableCoinFactoryProxyAdmin.

  - Contracts within the `extensions` folder: *one contract for each stable coin operation*.
    - `Burnable.sol`: abstract contract implementing the *burn* operation (burn tokens from the treasury account, decreases the total supply).
    - `CashIn.sol`: abstract contract implementing the *cash-in* operation (mint new tokens and assign them to an account, increases the total supply).